-JOAS grants you the right to publish the metadata of the series, it's issues and articles under the terms of the Creative Commons CC0 1.0 Universal (CC0 1.0).
+JOAS grants you the right to publish the metadata of the series, it's issues and articles under the terms of the Creative Commons Attribution 4.0 International License (CC BY 4.0).

 Editors, authors and publisher adopt the guidelines developed by the Committee on Publication Ethics (COPE) and the fair data principles.
 The journal adheres to the COPE Core Practices and the principles of transparency as described in the Declaration on transparent editorial policies for academic journals